Kamalrathi49/Xtreme_Technologies/README.md

 - after that open  https://localhost:8000/admin  in your browser
 - then open Messages on Myapp and create New Message
+- When you click on save button an email sent to corresponding email that you fill
 #### Note :- from my side everything is perfact and tested many time but it is also possible some error and bug can be found IN CASE please contact me at kamalrathi049@gmail.com